varshakrishnakumar/AE-311/project2.md

 The sum of the distribution, $\Gamma$, determines *the lift per unit span*.
 The objective of the panel technique is to solve for $\gamma_j$ , summed from $j = 1$ to $N$, such that the body surface becomes streamlined in relation to the flow.
 Using this information, the tangential velocity equation can be used to solve for tangential velocities, and correspondingly, the *Pressure Coefficients* of each panel.

-#### 5. Develop a linear (matrix) system to solve for the problem unknowns.
-Your final result should be a matrix system that looks like $A = b$, where the unknowns are contained in the vector .
-This linear system should be solvable, so be sure you incorporate all equations needed to fully constrain the solution.
+#### **5. Develop a linear (matrix) system to solve for the problem unknowns.
+Your final result should be a matrix system that looks like $Ax = b$, where the unknowns are contained in the vector $x$.
+This linear system should be solvable, so be sure you incorporate all equations needed to fully constrain the solution.**